Y-Trim: Evidence-gated Adaptase tail trimming for single-stranded bisulfite sequencing: Declarations

 A complete reference implementation of Y-Trim (core inference engine, simulator, demo, and full figure-reproduction workflows) is available for peer review via a view-only OSF link: \url{https://osf.io/etqrj/overview?view_only=795c81dbfa8a4f7185b1c45310628591}.
-The package includes scripts to reproduce all analyses and figures reported in the manuscript.
-Upon acceptance, the code will be released publicly under the MIT License, and an archived release will be deposited in a long-term repository (e.g., Zenodo or OSF).
+The OSF package includes scripts to reproduce all analyses and figures reported in the manuscript and includes selected intermediate artifacts necessary for reproduction.

+A preprint version of this work is available on arXiv: \url{https://doi.org/10.48550/arXiv.2601.19002}.
+The submitted manuscript revises the narrative organization and updates figures for improved coherence with the target readership and journal scope.